-Is there a difference in compile time duration, when I intensively use similarly instantiated result_type_t
+Is there a difference in compile time duration, when I intensively use similarly instantiated result_type_t's defined as follows:

 -